jituchiha/Comp_Code/README.md

-# LC
-Just a bunch of classic leetcode grind
+Just a bunch of classic lc and contests grind